yac033/cse160-WI23/NSightSetup.md

 https://user-images.githubusercontent.com/43923184/153686736-4f7c25bf-738e-480a-982c-f71774720482.mov

-Watch the Discussion section held on Feburuary 11th for more on using the NSight debugger!
+Stay tuned for a Discussion section for more on using the NSight debugger!